 Children working.
 It used to be common for children to be sent out to work until laws were passed to stop them from being exploited by employers.
 But Srinivasan believes that work helps children learn responsibility and grow up faster – and since they can work online from home, their parents can protect them from abuse.
 So, there is no reason why, say, a clever teenage coder should not earn lots of money while still at school.

 Maximising ideas.
 Humans would make much faster progress if they shared ideas more.
-We need to develop online communities to do this, with proper incentives, so that if someone writes an essay with a suggestion that somebody else builds a business on, the writer gets a share of the profits.
-Many people are afraid to express all their ideas for fear of social media attacks, so they should use pseudonyms and take payment through cryptocurrencies.
+We need to develop online communities to do this, with proper incentives, so that if someone writes an essay with a suggestion that somebody else then uses to build a business, the writer gets a share of the profits.
+Since people are afraid to express all their ideas for fear of social media attacks, they should use pseudonyms and take payment through cryptocurrencies.

 Social-media learning.
 “The next generation of content can’t be like the current social media, where you interact by liking and retweeting: it has to be about learning and earning.”
 The gap between entertainment and education can be bridged by “edutainment” – textbooks should be written like novels, so that they are more exciting to read.
-You can already earn money online by taking part in academic exercises – with this as an incentive, people will focus more on screen activity that is useful.
+You can already earn money online by taking part in academic exercises – with attractive incentives, people will focus more on screen activity that is useful.